Design culture: Developing a design culture

-Creation of a design culture for an organisation leads to a better transformation of the organisation.
-According to a study conducted by Forrester Research Consulting in the year 2016, to investigate whether the design-led cultures gave companies a significant advantage in the business or not, it was evident that most of the enterprises that analysed during the research had digital experiences that outpaced competition.
-The study proved that focusing on design strengthens an organisation from the inside as well as from the outside.
+Creation of a design culture for an organization leads to a better transformation of the organisation.
+According to a study conducted by Forrester Research Consulting in the year 2016 to investigate whether the design-led cultures gave companies a significant advantage over their contemporaries.
+The results showed evidence that most of the enterprises that were analyzed during the research had digital experiences that outpaced the competition.
+The study proved that focusing on design strengthens an organization from the inside as well as from the outside.

-In a design-led enterprise, the design permeates the organisation beyond the product teams that embedded in the culture and such organisations; there is always an ambition to do better.
+In a design-led enterprise, the design permeates the organisation beyond the product teams that are embedded in the culture and in such organizations, there is always an ambition to do better.

 These companies typically support a variety of skills from the more oriented designers to the junior designers or the more tactical designers.
-The teams use collaborative processes and tools in unifying the working groups of the organisation.
-An organisation driven by design is more proactive rather than reactive, and they tend to confirm the next challenge rather than waiting until the challenge presents itself.
-This is made possible by the values that built based on, which is done through collaboration, experimentation, empathy as well as user researches.
+The teams use collaborative processes and tools to unify the working groups of the organization.
+An organization driven by design is more proactive rather than reactive, and it tends to confirm the next challenge rather than wait until the challenge presents itself.
+This is made possible by the values that are built based on, which is done through collaboration, experimentation, empathy as well as user research.

-Furthermore, developing design culture requires a definition of the design and the necessary resources that will facilitate its integration into the organisation.
+Furthermore, developing a design culture requires a definition of the design and the necessary resources that will facilitate its integration into the organization.
 This follows an evaluation of the organisation's stakeholders who will be involved in the design process.
-The evaluation depends on the organisation's culture, which is the defining aspect of an organisation's life.
+The evaluation depends on the organisation's culture, which is the defining aspect of an organization's life.
 Consequently, identifying the designers to be involved in the designing process requires an in-depth understanding of the purpose of the design towards the organisation's culture and innovation as well.